 Ianna – Door (Lat.
 Ianua)

 Studies have shown that Sardinian and in particular its dialect Logudorese (the most conservative dialect and the freest of foreign, i.e. Spanish, influence) is the closest Neo-Latin or Romance Language to Latin in terms of phonology.
-Sardinian retains the hard ‘c’ sound, known as stop velars, before all vowels that we can see in Classical Latin as opposed to the Romance languages where the hard ‘c’ is lost before ‘e’ and ‘i’.
+Sardinian retains the hard ‘c’ sound, known as stop velars, before all vowels.
+A feature that we can also see in Classical Latin as opposed to the Romance languages where the hard ‘c’ is lost before ‘e’ and ‘i’.
 Kena vs cena, “supper” and Kentu vs cento, “hundred”.
-Sardinian and the extinct language of Dalmatian were the ones to preserve this sound from Classical Latin.
+Sardinian and the extinct language of Dalmatian (formerly spoken in Croatia) were the ones to preserve this sound from Classical Latin.

-Here is a little taste of what the Sardinian language looks like.
+Here is a little taste of what the Sardinian language looks and sounds like.

 It is classified as ‘definitely endangered’ by UNESCO, which is a shame because this language reveals so much to us about our past and there is still so much we can learn from it.
 Hopefully it will be around for generations to come!